cdig/cd-module/README.md

 curl -fsS https://raw.githubusercontent.com/cdig/cd-module-starter/v2/dist/gulpfile.coffee > gulpfile.coffee
 npm install
 gulp to-the-future
-# clear
+clear
 # Your jacket is now dry.

 ```

 Paste it in to your Terminal.
 Stuff will start running.
 Go make a coffee.
 Talk to Mark for a bit.
-Eventually, the upgrade process will finish, and it'll clear the screen.
+Minutes later, the upgrade process will finish, and it'll clear the screen.
 Then you're ready to ~~ride your hoverboard~~ get to work on your v2 module.

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/jacket.jpg)